-If you aren’t ready to buy yet, don’t worry.
-Here are some pros and cons to think about, followed by a few final questions that can help you make a decision.
+If you still want to find out a bit more about the Ocean Protocol, don’t worry.
+Here are some pros and cons to think about, followed by a few final questions that can help you decide if the coin is for you.

 - Data privacy is a hot button issue and a place to share it securely could have value